dkirstein/dkirstein.github.io/_courses/25-algtop2.md

 **Time and Place**: Mo 10:15-12:00 - Kleiner Hörsaal; We 8:15-10:00 - Kleiner Hörsaal

+**If you want to take the exam, you have to register for the problem session and the exam on basis and also fill out the exam date survey on ecampus until 04.07.25.**

 # Content
 This lecture course is the last part of a series of five lecture courses about topology.
 It will cover the following topics with emphasis on the third one: